-READ_SVF - EN OK - AXIS RSLT - VAR
+READ_SVF - EN OK -- AXIS RSLT -- VAR Inputs: EN (BOOL) - enables execution

 AXIS (USINT) - identifies axis (servo, digitizing, or

 VAR (SINT) - variable to be read

 RSLT (DINT) - servo data read

 The read servo fast function allows the specified variable (VAR) to be read for the specified axis.
 The results of the read are displayed at RSLT.
 The READ_SVF function performs the read faster than the READ_SV function.
 It consumes less CPU time in exchange for some features.
 Less verification is performed on the inputs to READ_SVF.
 All values that involve velocity or distance are in feedback units and updates rather than ladder units and minutes.